-Chances are, there's more money in our homes than we realize.
-There is a market for collectibles of any kind—even those dusty old toys and sickeningly retro Pyrex casserole dishes your grandmother used to warm up meatloaf in can bring in hundreds of dollars.
+There may be more money in your home than you realize.
+There’s a market for collectibles of any kind—even those dusty old toys and retro casserole dishes your grandmother used to warm up meatloaf in can bring in hundreds of dollars.
 But it’s not so easy to distinguish trash from treasure.
-So to help you along, here are 15 old things in your house that could be worth a fortune.
+To help you along, here are 15 old things in your house that could be worth a fortune.

 For David Bowie’s 1974 Diamond Dogs album on vinyl, its worth lies in the very strange story of the album artwork.
 The original image featured an illustration of Bowie with his bottom half replaced by a dog’s—genitals and all.
 This made record label RCA nervous, so the image was altered before the record hit shelves.
 As you’d expect, some copies of the original got loose in the world, and in 2003, one sold for $3550.
 Who knows how many copies of the taboo album art made it off the printer before it was censored?

 There are plenty of ultra-rare and valuable Super Nintendo games that you simply won’t see collecting dust in someone’s basement—including the limited-run competition edition games and Japanese imports.
 But other titles like Super Mario RPG, Mega Man X3, Harvest Moon, and Chrono Trigger were big hits that are probably still in the closets of many casual consumers.
 X3 and Chrono Trigger, in particular, have been known to fetch $400 and close to $600 respectively.

 There is a huge rare gaming market that isn’t just limited to the SNES—every console has its fair share of pricey titles, from the Genesis to the PlayStation 4.
 One of the most famous is Little Samson on the original Nintendo, which regularly ends up on places like eBay and can sell for over $2000.
 Though, with how rare the game is, it isn’t as likely to be lying around your basement.